Proper Policies in Infinite-State Stochastic Shortest Path Problems: The Multiplicity of Solutions of Bellman's Equation

-In the special case of a deterministic problem (one where the disturbance $w_k$ takes a single value), it was shown in the paper [4] that $\hat J$ is the largest solution of Bellman's equation within ${\cal J}$, so all solutions $J\in {\cal J}$ satisfy $\jstar\le J\le \hat J$.
+In the special case of a deterministic problem (one where the disturbance $w_k$ takes a single value), it was shown in the paper [3] that $\hat J$ is the largest solution of Bellman's equation within ${\cal J}$, so all solutions $J\in {\cal J}$ satisfy $\jstar\le J\le \hat J$.
 Moreover, it was shown through examples that there can be any number of solutions that lie between $\jstar$ and $\hat J$: a finite number, an infinite number, or none at all.

 In stochastic problems, however, the situation is strikingly different.
-There can be an infinite number of solutions $J\in {\cal J}$ such that $J\ne \hat J$ and $J\ge \hat J$, as shown by the following example.
-Of course, by Prop.\ \ref{prp-propmainssp}(a), these solutions must lie outside $\widehat{\cal W}$.
+There can be an infinite number of solutions $J\in {\cal J}$ such that $J\ne \hat J$ and $J\ge \hat J$, even when the set $W$ is finite, as illustrated by the following example.
+Of course, by Prop.\ \ref{prp-proptaffmonft}(a) or Prop.\ \ref{prp-proptaffmonfth}, under the corresponding assumptions, these solutions must lie outside $\widehat{\cal W}$.

-\begin{example} Let $X=\re$, $t=0$, and assume that there is only one control at each state, and hence a single policy $\p$.
+\begin{example} Let $X=\re$, $t=0$, and assume that there is only one control at each state.
 The disturbance $w_k$ takes two values: 1 and 0 with probabilities $\a\in(0,1)$ and $1-\a$, respectively.
 The system equation is